What is a Pseudo Stereo Technique?

 To add even more presence, we can introduce a similar effect by detuning the left and right channels (tuning one up and the other down just a tiny bit).

 ~ This is the piano with 5ct of detuning applied.

 While this method produces wonderful effects in stereo, it is not so reliable when the signal is converted to a mono signal (when left and right are summed).
 This is important since most of the clubs have to sum down left and right to mono, due to the way the speakers are placed and configured.

 ~ This is the detuned piano converted back to mono – BIG no no for EDM clubs.

 At this point, I would like to introduce an equally nice sounding pseudo stereo method that translates to mono perfectly.
 You can use a parametric EQ that has a separate control over its left and right channels.
 There is a really nice preset in the Waves Q10 plugin that you can use as an excellent starting point.

-As you can probably see from the preset, the whole point of this method is to periodically remove frequencies from one channel (left) while leaving them to play on the other channel (right).
+The whole point of this method is to periodically remove frequencies from one channel (left) while leaving them to play on the other channel (right).
 This means that whatever we remove from the right channel we leave on the left and vice versa.

 ~ Piano with Q10 pseudo stereo effect applied.